mongodb/chatbot/packages/ingest-mongodb-public/ingestion_guide.md

 Generally, verified answers should be used sparingly.
 Ideally, the chatbot can just answer using RAG.
 Verified answers are more of a 'patch'.

-You can add verified answer in the [verified-answers.yaml](https://github.com/mongodb/chatbot/blob/main/verified-answers.yaml) file.
+You can add verified answers in the [verified-answers.yaml](https://github.com/mongodb/chatbot/blob/main/verified-answers.yaml) file.
+Then, use the [verified answers upload](https://github.com/mongodb/chatbot/tree/main/packages/mongodb-chatbot-verified-answers) script to add them to dev/staging/prod.

 ## Data Ingestion Checklist